Connected-Data/cdkg-challenge/src/kuzu/README.md

            --rm kuzudb/explorer:0.7.0
 ```

-This will download and run the required Kùzu Explorer image, and you can access the UI at `http://localhost:8000`.
+This will download and run the required Kuzu Explorer image, and you can access the UI at `http://localhost:8000`.

 Enter the following Cypher query in the shell editor to visualize the graph: